Musical Healing

 “That’s bullshit!” he thought, because music, like emotion, is relative.
 But the notion of music having a direct corollary to human emotion stayed with him.
 He assigned emotions to each note in the scale, and each musical mode.

 “It matches up with the seven modes of a major scale.
 In a natural major, or Ionian [mode], love is the first chord.
-In a natural minor or Aolian mode, despair is the one, love is the third, and so on,” Helpish says.
+In a natural minor or Aeolian mode, despair is the one, love is the third, and so on,” Helpish says.

 Testing his theory against popular music, Helpish discovered Chris Isaak’s hit ballad about unrequited love, “Wicked Game,” is in Dorian mode, or in Helpish’s system, longing — and if you’ve ever heard the song you know longing is what that song is all about.